Menu

 Why is it reported? #

-A property type references an interface that has been marked as @internal.
+A property’s native type declaration references an interface that has been marked as @internal.
 Internal interfaces are implementation details of their package and are not meant to be used by external code.
 They may change or be removed without notice in future versions.
-This can be reported for:
+Using an internal interface in a property type creates a fragile dependency on implementation details.

 How to fix it #